 - Holding collaborative meetings with community leaders and health professionals in historic mining towns and in the downstream communities that serve them

-- Hosting a bi-annual conference on “Reclaiming the Sierra”
+- Hosting a bi-annual “Reclaiming the Sierra” conference

 - Tabling and conducting outreach at events